 Zhou, Tony.
 “A Brief History of On-Screen Text Messages in Film and TV”.
 YouTube, 2014.

-This blog entry was originally posted on a private Blogger account as my submission for a film studies class assignment.
-It has been edited slightly.
+This blog entry was originally posted on a private Blogger account as my submission for a Carleton University film studies class assignment.
+It has been partially edited.